by Susan Flantzer

 - Karl Philip of Sweden (1601 – 1622), married morganatically Elizabet Ribbing, had one posthumous daughter

-In 1592, Karl’s brother Johan III, King of Sweden died and he was succeeded by his Roman Catholic son Sigismund III Vasa, who was already King of Poland.
+In 1592, Karl’s brother Johan III, King of Sweden died and was succeeded by his Roman Catholic son Sigismund III Vasa, who was already King of Poland.
 Eventually, because of religious issues, the Riksdag (legislature) gained control of the Swedish government and appointed the Lutheran Karl Regent of Sweden.
-Finally, on February 24, 1604, the Swedish Riksdag declared that Karl’s nephew Sigismund abdicated the Swedish throne and he was recognized as the sovereign – Karl IX, King of Sweden.
+Finally, on February 24, 1604, the Swedish Riksdag declared that Karl’s nephew Sigismund abdicated the Swedish throne and Karl was recognized as the sovereign, Karl IX, King of Sweden.
 After a delay of three years, Karl and his wife Christina were crowned King and Queen of Sweden on March 15, 1607, at Uppsala Cathedral in Uppsala, Sweden.

-In 1604, Christina was appointed to be regent in the event that Karl should die before their sons reached the age of majority.
+In 1604, Christina was appointed to be regent if Karl should die before their sons reached the age of majority.
 As the potential guardian, Christina held an important leadership position.
 Although Karl did not allow Christina to dictate policy, he did ask for her advice.
-She did prevent the potential election of her son Karl Filip as Tsar of Russia.
+She did prevent the potential election of her son Karl Philip as Tsar of Russia.
 Count Jacob Pontusson De la Gardie, a Swedish statesman had proposed ten-year-old Karl Philip as a candidate for Tsar of Russia.
 When her husband Karl died in 1611, Christina refused to allow Karl Philip to leave for Russia.
-However, in 1613, Karl Filip went to Denmark to discuss the terms of a potential tsardom.
+However, in 1613, Karl Philip went to Denmark to discuss the terms of a potential tsardom.
 When he got to Denmark, Karl Philip found out that Russian nobles had rejected several candidates, including him, and that Michael Romanov became the consensus candidate and had been elected the first Romanov ruler of Russia.
 Christina was relieved that the Russian affair was finally over.

-In 1621, Christina’s younger son Karl Philip accompanied his brother Gustav II Adolf on his military campaign in the Baltic States.
+In 1621, Christina’s younger son Karl Philip accompanied his brother Gustavus II Adolphus on his military campaign in the Baltic States.
 During the campaign, Karl Philip became seriously ill and traveled to Narva, then a Swedish possession, now in Estonia for treatment and rest.
-However, Karl Philip did not recover, dying on January 25, 1622, at the age of only 20.
+Karl Philip did not recover, dying on January 25, 1622, at the age of only 20.
 Christina was heartbroken after the death of her younger son, and she retired from public life and lived in seclusion.
 After Karl Philip’s death, his morganatic, secret marriage to Elisabet Ribbing was discovered, and Christina became the guardian of his posthumous daughter Elisabet Gyllenhielm.

 Christina survived her husband by fourteen years, dying at the age of 52, on December 8, 1625, at Gripsholm Castle in Mariefred, Södermanland, Sweden.
-She was buried in the family crypt at Strängnäs Cathedral in Strängnäs, Sweden, below her husband’s most unusual grave monument – a rider on a horse wearing gold armor placed over the family crypt.
+She was buried in the family crypt at Strängnäs Cathedral in Strängnäs, Sweden, below her husband’s most unusual grave monument, a rider on a horse wearing gold armor placed over the family crypt.
 The gold armor had been made by twelve of Stockholm’s most prominent goldsmiths.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.